Anthlis/Anthlis/README.md

 </p>

-I sometimes write blog posts about my learning, most of which you will find on my personal blog [anthlis.github.io](https://anthlis.github.io)
+I sometimes write blog posts about my learning, which you will find on my personal blog [anthlis.github.io](https://anthlis.github.io)

 __What I am learning/working on these days:__
    - Python